Savvythelegend/PGDocs/docs/quickstart.md

     For strict deterministic and repeatable deployments, you can add the digests to the image name, through the `<image>:<tag>@sha256:<digestValue>` format.

-!!!
-Note "There's more"
+:::note "There's more"
     There are some examples cluster configurations bundled with the operator.
     Please refer to the ["Examples" section](samples.md).

 ## Part 4: Monitor clusters with Prometheus and Grafana

-!!!
-Important
+:::important
 Installing Prometheus and Grafana is beyond the scope of this project.
     The instructions in this section are provided for experimentation and illustration only.